niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### chart-fees-earned
-7. `bos chart-fees-earned`: Gives you a chart and total routing fees you earned in the last 60 days (default and can be changed)
+Gives you a chart and total routing fees you earned in the last 60 days (default and can be changed)
   - Options:
     - `pubkey`: Enter the pubkey of for the peer to get the routing fees earned via a specific peer.
   - Flags: